-Expanding your small business can feel like a difficult feat, whether you’re just starting out or you’ve been established for a number of years.
+Expanding your small business can feel like a difficult feat, whether you’re just starting or you’ve been established for several years.

 With that in mind, here are some top tips to help you expand your small business, even if you have a budget to consider.

 Tip 1: Building an Online Presence

 In this day and age, having a website isn’t just necessary; it’s mandatory.
 Customers are using the internet for everything, including trying to find businesses in your industry.
 However, it’s not just about having a website.
 It’s about how to use it to expand your small business.

 If you’re smart about it, online marketing for your business doesn’t have to cost much.
 An online presence can be particularly helpful for local businesses, thanks to strategies including local search engine optimisation.
 This allows you to help your small business become visible online for important keywords, related to your business.

 For example, if you owned a plumbing business in Leeds, you would ensure your website is optimised for that very phrase.
 All it takes is a few tweaks to your website and some fresh, unique content on each page.
 In other words, it doesn’t need to cost your business a fortune, saving you money while potentially getting more customers through your door.